tejaswid/wikitm/_posts/2020-01-10-broadcastingInternet.md

 Steps 5 and 6 are not necessary every time.
 If you are changing the source from which you are sharing, then you have to do this.
 You can only share, through wifi, the internet you are getting from an ethernet cable (LAN), or some other thing like Reliance.
 You cannot connect to a new wifi signal when you are sharing since your wifi is now acting like a broadcaster.

-If you move to your office and want to connect to wifi there, your wifi will be disabled (indicated by a red x mark). you have to first stop this network to free your wifi card.
+If you move to another location and want to connect to wifi there, your wifi will be disabled (indicated by a red x mark).
+You have to first stop this network to free your wifi card.
 So, save step 8 as another batch file.
 Now you have a start button and a stop button on your desktop.
 Simply click them whenever you want